 KPCW dedicates 4.5 hours a day to award-winning, in-depth local news and interviews with city and county leaders, public health officials, local school boards, and nonprofits serving the community, in addition to up-to-the minute information on local emergencies, weather, and road conditions.

-Our local programs include the morning Local News Hour with Leslie Thatcher and afternoon The Local View with Randy Barton.
-Our daily Public Affairs Hour features Mountain Money (finance), This Green Earth (environment), The Mountain Life (health), Community Voices (politics) and Fun Friday (entertainment).
-On the weeks, we produce The Classifieds Show (garage sales), The Story Mine (storytelling), The Week In Review (news recap) and Cada Domingo (Spanish language).
+Our local programs include the Local News Hour with Leslie Thatcher and The Local View with Randy Barton.
+Our daily Public Affairs Hour features Mountain Money (finance), This Green Earth (environment), The Mountain Life (health), Cool Science Radio (science and technology), and Rich Tones Curated Jazz (Friday and Saturday nights), along with 64 hours of intentionally eclectic "mountain town sound" music and entertainment programming each week.

 In addition to locally-produced shows, KPCW broadcasts programs from National Public Radio, APM and PRI, such as Morning Edition, The Splendid Table, Weekend Edition, Alt.
 Latino, Wait Wait...Don't Tell Me! and Marketplace.
 World News Service from the British Broadcasting Corporation (BBC) is broadcast overnight through 5 a.m.
 You can find our full weekly programming schedule here.

 In an effort expand and reach new audiences, in July 2022 KPCW launched a new free newsletter, The Local, delivering the top news stories of the past 24 hours to subscribers' email inboxes every morning.
 And in October 2022, KPCW debuted a new segment to better serve our Spanish-speaking audience called Minuto Hispano, a series of PSAs and event updates airing in Spanish and posted bilingually online.